 XBee is the brand name of a family of RF modules produced by Digi International Inc. XBee RF modules are modular products that make it easy and cost-effective to deploy wireless technology.
 Multiple protocols and RF features are available, giving customers enormous flexibility to choose the best technology for their needs.

-The XBee RF modules are available in two form factors: Through-Hole and Surface Mount, with different antenna options.
+The XBee RF modules are available in three form factors: Through-Hole, Surface Mount, and Micro, with different antenna options.
 Almost all modules are available in the Through-Hole form factor and share the same footprint.

 Radio communication protocols¶